The Queenstown to Glenorchy drive is easily one of New Zealand’s most scenic roads.

-Further Tips for the Queenstown to Glenorchy Drive
+Tips for the Queenstown to Glenorchy Drive

 - Bring layers!
 Even if you’re just day-tripping to Glenorchy, the weather can change dramatically from morning to afternoon.
-We recommend wearing layers (a t-shirt, mid-layer, and warm jacket) so you can take off or add clothes as needed throughout the day.
+I recommend wearing layers (a t-shirt, mid-layer, and warm jacket) so you can take off or add clothes as needed throughout the day.

 - Also…pack a swimsuit, insect repellent (for sandflies) and sunblock.
 You just never know what the day may bring!

 - Note that food options are limited in Glenorchy.
-If you’re planning to get lunch in Glenorchy, we recommend the following places, but make sure you check online before going to make sure they’re open when you plan to visit!
+If you’re planning to get lunch in Glenorchy, I recommend the following places, but make sure you check online before going to make sure they’re open when you plan to visit!

 - Mrs. Woolley’s General Store: This adorable shop/cafe is a good spot for picnic supplies.